blueperf/acmeair-mainservice-java/README.md

 An implementation of the Acme Air Main Service for Java/Liberty.
 The main service primarily consists of the presentation layer (web pages) that interact with the other services.

-This implementation can support running on a variety of runtime platforms including standalone bare metal system, Virtual Machines, docker containers, IBM Bluemix, IBM Bluemix Container Service, IBM Spectrum CFC, and other Kubernetes environments.
+This implementation can support running on a variety of runtime platforms including standalone bare metal system, Virtual Machines, docker containers, IBM Cloud, IBM Cloud Private, and other Kubernetes environments.

 ## Build Instructions
 * Instructions for [setting up and building the codebase](Build_Instructions.md)